 Methane Mitigation Potentials

 The 'Analyzed Mitigation' tab provides values from studies of the oil and gas sector by the International Energy Agency (IEA), of multiple sectors by the International Institute of Applied Systems Analysis (IIASA), the US EPA and a group of researchers: Harmsen et al., Env.
 Sci.
 Pol., 2019.
 Potentials are analyzed for 2020 by IEA assuming maximum application of existing technology, and for 2030 in the EPA, IIASA and Harmsen analyses accounting for estimated changes in baseline emissions and for the time required for technological transformations.
 Mitigation labeled '(avg)' represents averages across the available analyses.
-Note that the Harmsen analysis does not include negative cost measures, and that EPA anlayses are for measures costing less than $25,000 per tonne methane from their 2019 report (except for regional analyses which are from their 2013 analysis and do not yet include all sectors; to be updated with 2019 data).
+Note that the Harmsen analysis does not include negative cost measures, and that EPA anlayses are for measures costing less than $25,000 per tonne methane from their 2019 report.

 Composition and Climate Models